bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 You can query the variant options and the variant option values that are associated with a variant.

 The following query returns the variant options that are associated with the specified variant.
+Unlike [Get product options](/api-docs/storefront/graphql/products#get-product-options), the response includes only variant options, not modifer options.

 <!--
 type: tab